yuankez/Digit-Recognizer-computer-vision/README.md

 # Project.html : link to the webpage of source code
 # project.ipynb : All of code for the Project
 # mmodel.pth : Saved model with pytoch.
 Contained the best result model we created
+# The notebook outside Src is designed for test our model, and notebook inside src folder contained all of source code